-It means women and transgender men will no longer have to pay the 6.85 percent sales tax on pads and tampons.
+The changes that went into effect in Nevada meant that women and transgender men will no longer have to pay the 6.85 percent sales tax on pads and tampons.
 Earlier this year, Nevada fiscal analysts projected that state and local governments would lose between $6 million and $8.5 million per year if voters scrapped the tax, according to the Nevada Independent.

 Opponents of the measure say public services will be impacted by the loss in tax revenue.

 But the cost of feminine products, considered by most to be a necessity, adds up over time.
 It's been estimated that the average woman spends about $70 a year on tampons or pads.
 For young women, in particular, the cost can be prohibitive.
 When New York City added dispensers for free feminine hygiene products in some public schools in 2016, attendance increased 2.4 percent.

 There are currently 14 states where consumers don't pay sales tax on feminine hygiene products — five states that don't have a general sales tax to begin with and nine that provide specific exceptions to their general sales tax laws for tampons and pads.

 The nine states that don't have a tampon tax are:

 The District of Columbia also provides an exemption for menstrual products.